Erlösung dem Erlöser

 [The World as Will and Representation, volume I, chapter 60, translated by E.F.J.Payne]

-contain many references to "Heil" (salvation, healing, well-being) and to "Erlösung" (redemption or release).
-In the quotation from Schopenhauer shown above, Payne
+references to "Heil" (salvation, healing, well-being) and to "Erlösung" (redemption or release).
+In the quotation from Schopenhauer shown above, Payne has

 "overcoming and annihilating the world".
 This is why Ulrike Kienzle, in her study of Parsifal in the light of Schopenhauer's philosophy, calls it "the